 The long delirious burning blue

 ‘Hugely potent.
-A tribute to the art of storytelling …’
+A tribute to the art of storytelling … an affecting and inspiring story’

 THE INDEPENDENT ON SUNDAY

-From the excoriating heat of the Arizona desert to the misty flow of a north-west Highland sea-loch, Sharon Blackie’s first novel presents us with landscape in all its transformative power.
-An honest and moving exploration of the complexities of mother-daughter relationships, The Long Delirious Burning Blue is above all a story of courage, endurance and redemption.
+From the excoriating heat of the Arizona desert to the misty flow of a Highland sea-loch, Sharon Blackie’s soaring first novel presents us with the transformative power of landscape, and of storytelling, in women’s lives.

 READ EXTRACTS